jaxio/pack-jsf2-spring-conversation/README.md

 ## Change Log

+### 1.0.3 on 2016-08-29

+* Fix inputMultiAutoComplete and inputMultiEnumAutoComplete components

 ### 1.0.2

 * Uses Celerio 4.0.2.
 As a result, no longer need to use Jaxio's repository since Celerio is now on Maven Central.